Procurement and Fair Jobs Code - what is required by agencies

 An assessment of the supplier’s compliance with industrial relations and workplace health and safety obligations over the past 3 years is conducted, before a decision is made to issue a certificate.

-Agencies must confirm that a potential supplier holds a Pre-Assessment Certificate.
+Agencies must confirm that a potential supplier holds a pre-assessment certificate.
 Current and valid certificates are listed in a publicly accessible register.

 Agencies must: